marcusrein/contract-analyzer/README.md

 - List of configured chains and their details
 - Default chain selection
 - API keys for block explorers

-## API Keys

-- API keys are stored securely in your global configuration
-- Each chain can have its own explorer API key
-- Keys can be updated using the `-d` flag during analysis

 ### Prerequisites